netdata/netdata/daemon/README.md

 #### OOM score and systemd

-netdata will not be able to lower its OOM Score below zero, when it is started as the `netdata` user (systemd case).
+Netdata will not be able to lower its OOM Score below zero, when it is started as the `netdata` user (systemd case).

 To allow Netdata control its OOM Score in such cases, you will need to edit